mphhohku/linux_wordpress_server_azure/README.md

 - Section 7 - WordPress malconfiguration: Use mysql commands to alter settings in the database when locked out of the web dashboard
 - Section 8 - Unable to conduct SSH forwarding to Monit web portal: set up SSH key for default azure user first before using ssh tunneling
 - Section 10 - Needed to reset MySQL root password: follow the instructions online
 - Section 13 - Debugging: quite minor, sometimes Packer can be quite frustrating to debug because it can even fail at apt update even with sudo access.
-The only thing that can be done is to retry.
+The only thing that can be done is to wait for everything to be deleted and retry.
 - Linux VM becomes slow and unresponsive after a weekend: restart the vm with sudo reboot

 Future improvement